 Because I was missing bites and dropping fish, I soon moved up to a size 16 barbless (a Drennan Power Bandit hook to nylon this time - again to a 5lb hooklength) and things started to come together.

-On properly balanced tackle, used properly (I was ring-rusty, but I know how to play fish) a 5lb hooklength will get a man out, so it was a big fish, I'm sure - nothing about the fight suggested a foul-hooked fish.
-But I was using barbless, and the line had gone close to the hook, so little harm done, except to my ego.
+On properly balanced tackle, used properly (I was ring-rusty, but I know how to play fish) a 5lb hooklength will pretty much get a man out, so it was a big fish, I'm sure - nothing about the fight suggested a foul-hooked fish or line catching on snags - but I was using barbless, and the line had gone close to the hook, so little harm done, except to my ego.

-I got back among 'em soon enough, including a Ghostie of around 6lbs which did everything it could to reinforce Ghosties' reputation for punching far above their weight - had I lost it, I'd have sworn I'd been into something at least twice the size - but although it was a warm day, my corner of the lake was in shadow and in the teeth of a cooling breeze from the north, so by 7 pm I was feeling cold, I'd had enough, and called it a day.
+I got back among 'em soon enough, including a Ghostie of around 6lbs which did everything it could to reinforce Ghosties' reputation for punching far above their weight - had I lost this one, I'd have sworn I'd been into something at least twice the size - but although it was a warm day, my corner of the lake was in shadow and in the teeth of a cooling breeze from the north, so by 7 pm I was feeling cold, I'd had enough (in a good way), and called it a day.

-I couldn't go back to Partridge the next day - closed for a match - so instead I decided to fish an "island lake".
+I couldn't go back to Partridge the next day - closed for a match (an "owld blerks" match - ironically I was old enough to fish it!) - so instead I decided to fish an "island lake".
 After some fish-spotting, I chose the most westerly swim on Dragonfly - for no particular reason other than the fact that there were plenty of fish in that corner.

 But that's OK with me - it meant I'd have to work for fish, and I like that.